mutedchaos/victory-router/README.md

 - number
 - boolean

-You can indicate the type of the parameter by passing the constructor of the boxed version of the type as an additional parameter to the parameter constructors
+You can indicate the type of the parameter by passing the constructor of the boxed version of the type as type in options.

-    import { PathParameter, QueryParameter } from 'victory-router' const useDarkMode = new QueryParameter('darkMode', { required: true }, Boolean)
-    const pageNumberParam = new PathParameter(Number)
+    import { PathParameter, QueryParameter } from 'victory-router' const useDarkMode = new QueryParameter({ name: 'darkMode', required: true, type: Boolean}) const pageNumberParam = new PathParameter({type: Number})

 Failed parsing treats the route as not matching, fallback can be used here to show an error message, if desired.